 If you are using Interfolio, please see the Interfolio Help Center for instructions on how to use the Interfolio service to deliver the letters to your Columbia application.

 If a career services office will be submitting the letters on your behalf, you will have to ascertain directly whether that office has capacity to submit your individual letters electronically to our online application.

 Note: In order to make use of electronic submission, the letters must be emailed as individual documents directly to our application system.
 We do not accept letters via email or as email attachments.

 A. All Ph.D. program applicants, including international applicants, are eligible for fellowship support.
 Except in very rare cases, students admitted to the program are admitted with an offer of multi-year fellowship support guaranteed for up to five years.

-The fellowship covers tuition, the health services fee, and medical insurance, and pays a nine-month stipend ($23,750 for 2011-2012) and a summer stipend ($3,000 for 2012).
-Students are responsible for other fees, including the university transcript fee, which is charged only once, and the student activities, university facilities, and international student fees.
+The fellowship covers tuition, the health services fee, basic medical insurance premiums under the university's student health insurance program, a nine-month stipend ($26,286 for 2015-2016), a summer stipend ($3,372 for 2016), and the university facilities fee.
+Students are responsible for other fees, including the university transcript fee, which is charged only once, and the student activities,and international student fees.

 Unfortunately, there is no fellowship support available for the M.A. program.

 Details about the cost of attendance are available on the GSAS website here.